swiss-territorial-data-lab/proj-dolines/README.md

 The detection of sinkholes through the zonal fill of watersheds was first proposed by Obu & Podobnikar (2013).
 We use here the version with pre-processed DEM as presented by Telbisz et al. (2016) and used by Čonč et al. (2022).
 The workflow is illustrated above with an image from Telbisz et al. (2016).

 The depression detection is run with the command below.
-[Post-processing](#post-processing) is performed to limit the number of false positive.
+[Post-processing](#post-processing) is performed to limit the number of false positives.

 ```
 python scripts/watersheds/depression_detection.py config/config_watersheds.yaml